AbhilashaRavichander/CondaQA/README.md

 ### Dataset Curators

 From the paper: "In order to estimate human performance, and to construct a high-quality evaluation with fewer ambiguous examples, we have five verifiers provide answers for each question in the development and test sets."
-The first author has been manually checking the annotations throughout the entire data collection process that took ~7 months.
+The first author has been manually spot checking the annotations throughout the entire data collection process that took ~7 months.

 ### Licensing Information
 * [Dataset License](LICENSE)